mochetts/dev-challenges/ai-doctor.md

 You can send as many key metrics as you want.

-If you send key metric which is not supported you should receive message with allowed key metrics.
+If you send a key metric which is not supported you should receive message with allowed key metrics.

 Key Metrics should be saved in valid format.
 If not valid send a proper message.
 You should be able to ask for a status of particular key metric but also for a diagnosis.